Chronic arthritis pain may be reduced by an anti-inflammatory diet. Learn how certain foods suppress inflammation naturally.

 Diet and Nutrition

 Dietary supplements, including vitamins, minerals, herbs, and other products, may help reduce or prevent arthritis inflammation.
-Learn which are the most common.

 Identifying and eliminating foods that trigger inflammation can help to create a healthier gut microbiome.

-Losing weight can help to reduce the pressure placed on the knee and slow the joint degeneration occurs with osteoarthritis.
+Losing weight can help to reduce the pressure placed on the knee and slow the joint degeneration that occurs with osteoarthritis.

 Making dietary changes that increase the health of the gut microbiome may help to mitigate symptoms of inflammatory arthritis.